LostArtefacts/TRX/docs/trx/MIGRATING.md

    Cobras in level sequence 9 and above are no longer hard-coded to have a small attack, forget and alert radius.
 Use Lua to specify this setup if required.

+3. **Update quest item end-level handling**:
+   TR3's quest items will no longer end the level by default when picked up.
+Use Lua or regular pickup triggers instead; refer to the OG TR3 level scripts for reference.

 ### Version 1.6 to 1.7

 1. **Update Lua item maximum HP access**: